MicrosoftDocs/power-platform/power-virtual-agents/advanced-hand-off.md

 - [Learn more about what you can do with Power Virtual Agents](fundamentals-what-is-power-virtual-agents.md).
 - A bot built with [Power Virtual Agents](https://aka.ms/TryPVA).
-- An engagement hub that is being used by live agents, such as [omnichannel for Customer Service](/dynamics365/omnichannel/try-channels), and you need to configure the connection, as described in [Configure hand-off to omnichannel for Customer Service](configuration-hand-off-omnichannel.md).
+- An engagement hub that is being used by live agents, such as [Omnichannel for Customer Service](/dynamics365/omnichannel/try-channels), and you need to configure the connection, as described in [Configure hand-off to Omnichannel for Customer Service](configuration-hand-off-omnichannel.md).

 ## Triggering hand-off to a live agent